Call Me When You Get the Chance

 Call me burnt ash of morning stars, call me smoked salmon on a heated wood slab, call me the

-forgotten smears of matte ruby red in between the seats of your mothers old Civic.
+forgotten smears of matte ruby red in between the seats of your mother’s old Civic.

 Call me the wet slick of the highway after a night shower, call me after a shower, call me when

-your head is packed and crowded with the fog of dove body wash and orange loofahs, call me
+your head is packed and crowded with the fog of Dove body wash and orange loofahs, call me

-when your eyes sting with the slap of revlon shampoo and your hands thrash to reach for any sort
+when your eyes sting with the slap of Revlon shampoo and your hands thrash to reach for any sort

 of saving grace.